gcgarner/IOTstack/docs/Containers/Home-Assistant.md

 $ sudo apt install -y network-manager
 ```

-#### <a name="disableRandomMac1"> Step 6: Consider disabling random MAC address allocation </a>
+#### Step 6: Consider disabling random MAC address allocation

-To understand why you should consider disabling random MAC address allocation, see [why random MACs are such a hassle ](#aboutRandomMACs).
+To understand why you should consider disabling random MAC address allocation, see [why random MACs are such a hassle ](#why-random-macs-are-such-a-hassle).

 You can stop Network Manager from allocating random MAC addresses to your WiFi interface by running the following commands: